 Arcos’ main square, the the Plaza de Cabildo, used to double as a bullring.
 Take a look at the 15th century magic circle with constellations embedded in the stone pavement.
 This was the spot where priest-exorcists would cleanse babies of evil spirits before their baptisms.

 If you’re feeling dauntless, you can ask permission to climb the ladder to the rooftop of San Pedro.
 I also had a lovely lunch at La Carcel.

-Getting there: 1:20 drive from Seville or 1:45 via bus or train each way.
+It’s a 1:20 drive from Seville or 1:45 via bus or train each way.
 Arcos is a good stop on the way to Ronda, if you’re not just day tripping.

 9. Cadiz, Atlantic Reverie